yuantailing/cgservice/README.md

 - [x] Fix PPTP for Ubuntu and fix L2TP for Mac.
 - [x] Add IPSec XAuth VPN.
 - [ ] Authenticate VPN users using RADIUS. (only openvpn doesn't use RADIUS now)
+- [ ] Fix Calling-Station-Id for IPSec XAuth and L2TP, and fix Nas-Identifier for PPTP and L2TP.
 - [ ] Send emails once a backup fails.